cfpb/idea-box/README.md

 ## Installation

 * Use pip to install the dependencies listed above
-* If not using collab as the Django platform, you still need to install collab for `custom_comments`
+* If not using collab as the Django platform, you still need to install collab for `custom_comments` and `taggit`

 ```
 pip install git+https://github.com/cfpb/collab.git#egg=collab